Secret ingredients to quality software

 To reduce this spam and to make the notifications have value, make sure to configure your GitHub Notifications.

-Figure: Good example - disable workflow notifications
+Figure: Good example - Workflow notification settings

 The important one here is to make sure the item marked Send notifications for failed workflows only is checked, so that you receive emails for failures in your deployments.

-27. GitHub Actions - Do you know why Job Summaries are awesome?
+29. GitHub Actions - Do you know why Job Summaries are awesome?

 GitHub Actions are awesome but it can be really painful when you need to go digging through hundreds of lines of log output to find a problem.
 So, there has been a huge amount of requests for Markdown reporting analytics in GitHub Actions.